Phantom from Space: Production and release

 W. Lee Wilder formed a film production company in the early 1950s called Planet Filmplays for the purpose of producing and directing "quickie" low-budget science fiction films, with screenplays co-written with his son Miles.

 Phantom from Space uses stock footage of radar rigs.
 Some of this stock footage would later reappear in Killers from Space (1954).

+Release

 Phantom from Space opened on May 15, 1953.

+Home media

 Legend Films released a colorized version of the film.

 Reception

+The Monthly Film Bulletin wrote: "The idea of a human form with a silicon base instead of carbon could be an interesting one, but this science-fiction thriller is remarkably lacking in tension.
+The poor creature from another world is treated very badly by a section of the police, the air force and a scientist, who ridiculously expect a form of life from another planet to be modelled in the same way as man, invisible or otherwise.
+All but the very young will find the film unrewarding."

+Variety wrote: "Cast go through the roles adequately, and Wilder's direction makes little demand on them in this seemingly hurry-up production job.
+Lensing by William Clothier, special effects by Alex Welden, and photographic effects by Howard Anderson, all contribute to the intended mood, which is heightened at appropriate points by the William Lava music score."